speedfl/cdk-demo/README.md

 - Lambda functions are serverless so highly available
 - DynamoDB is an highly available database
 - Have generic stack to deploy easily in multi region
-- Add a Geo restriction to France
+- Add a Geo restriction to your region

 Cost optimization: